GoogleContainerTools/kpt-functions-catalog/contrib/examples/sops-pgp-and-age/README.md

-# sops: AGE Workflow example
+# sops: PGP and AGE Workflow example

 ### Overview

-This example demonstrates invocation of `sops` KRM config function to decrypt and encrypt all other resources using the already existing AGE keys.
+This example demonstrates invocation of `sops` KRM config function to decrypt and encrypt all other resources using the already existing AGE and PGP keys.
 That includes decryption and encryption of some meta-resources, e.g.
 [apply-setters.yaml](apply-setters.yaml), that is a setter configuration used for rendering and that may contain sensitive information, e.g. passwords, keys & etc and that may be necessary to keep encrypted in git repo.